Why Email is the Best Discussion Platform

 So, what does email bring to the table over contemporary options?
-Email is federated, it allows one to use a variety of different clients, it can be used both for patches and discussion, it’s nowhere near as difficult to use as people make it out to be, the asynchronous nature is actually beneficial, and it eschews cruft and flash to leave you with nothing but plain text.
+Email is federated, it allows one to use a variety of different clients, it can be used both for patches and discussion, the asynchronous nature is actually beneficial, and it eschews cruft and flash to leave you with nothing but plain text.
+It’s also nowhere near as difficult to use as people make it out to be.

 The fact that email is federated allows anyone with an email address to communicate with any public mailing list no matter who their provider is.
 For example, there’s no need to create a Debian account to post on a Debian mailing list, anyone with a Gmail account can communicate with anyone using a ProtonMail account, and so on.
 The barrier to entry is lower than with other platforms.
 Federation also allows one to run their own email infrastructure if they wish (and they should, in my opinion).

-With email, one can also choose whichever client they wish to use.
+With email, you can also choose whichever client they wish to use.
 If you work in emacs you can choose mu4e.
 If you prefer Thunderbird then you can use that.
 As long as your email client supports plain text email, you can use whichever you like the most.
 This is important to many hackers who often heavily customize the software they run to fit their workflow and their needs.
-Using email allows for this freedom, but the wide variety of clients also means that you’re not forced to either.
+Using email allows for this freedom, but the wide variety of clients also means that you’re not forced to do this if you don’t want to.

 Another great thing about email is that it can be used for patches in addition to discussion.
-Sending patches via email is as simple and straightforward as using something like Pull Requests.
-Just like with Pull Requests, the discussion can be had in the same thread as a submitted patch and patches can be applied to a repository all without needing to open a web browser or use a different piece of software.
+Sending patches via email is as simple and straightforward as using something like pull requests.
+Just like with pull requests, the discussion can be had in the same thread as a submitted patch and patches can be applied to a repository; all without needing to open a web browser.